bongla316/YelpCamp/README.md

    - Created edit form in the /views/ directory
    - Added delete button and routes into show page for campgrounds (authentication to be added)
    - Added user authorization for edit and delete routes using custom middleware
+   - Added edit, update and delete routes for comments with user authorization
+   - Refactored middleware to be included in its own directory for easier use and cleaner code

 # Current todo list
 * Add authentication for users to create accounts